castodius/poecli/README.md

-# POECli - POEditor CLI
+# poecli - POEditor CLI

 **THIS IS STILL WORK IN PROGRESS, MORE UPDATES TO COME**